rubygems/bundler/README.markdown

     # it can be specified the same way as with rubygems' #gem method.
     gem "rack", "1.0.0"

-    # Specify a dependency rspec, but only activate that gem in the "testing"
+    # Specify a dependency rspec, but only require that gem in the "testing"
-    # environment (read more about environments later). :except is also a valid
+    # environment. :except is also a valid option to specify environment
-    # option to specify environment restrictions.
+    # restrictions.
     gem "rspec", :only => :testing

+    # Specify a dependency, but specify that it is already present and expanded
+    # at vendor/rspec.
+Bundler will treat rspec as though it was the rspec gem
+    # for the purpose of gem resolution: if another gem depends on a version
+    # of rspec satisfied by "1.1.6", it will be used.
+    #
+    # If a gemspec is found in the directory, it will be used to specify load
+    # paths and supply additional dependencies.
+    #
+    # Bundler will also recursively search for *.gemspec, and assume that
+    # gemspecs it finds represent gems that are rooted in the same directory
+    # the gemspec is found in.
+    gem "rspec", "1.1.6", :vendored_at => "vendor/rspec"

+    # Works exactly like :vendored_at, but first downloads the repo from
+    # git and handles stashing the files for you.
+As with :vendored_at,
+    # Bundler will automatically use *.gemspec files in the root or anywhere
+    # in the repository.
+    gem "rails", "3.0.pre", :git => "git://github.com/rails/rails.git"

     # Add http://gems.github.com as a source that the bundler will use
     # to find gems listed in the manifest.
 By default,